 Serializations.
 Two transactional histories H and H' are equivalent if they contain the same transactions, and every transaction performs the same sequence of invocations and receives the same responses in both histories.
 The real-time order of a transactional history H, written \leq_H , is a partial order on the transactions in H. Given transactions T, T' in H, we define $T \leq_H T'$ when the response step for Commit(T) occurs before the first step of T'.
-T, T' are Concurrent if neither $T \leq_H T'$, nor $T' \leq_H T$.
+T, T' are concurrent if neither $T \leq_H T'$, nor $T' \leq_H T$.

 A transactional history S is sequential if it has no concurrent transactions.
-S is legal if it respects the sequential specification of each transactional object accessed in S. S is a refinement of S is equivalent to some legal sequential history S, and S is a refinement of S is a refinement of S is a refinement of that strict serializability is strictly weaker than the commonly used correctness condition of opacity [10].
+S is legal if it respects the sequential specification of each transactional object accessed in S. H is strictly serializable [14] if complete(H) is equivalent to some legal sequential history S, and \leq_S is a refinement of \leq_H .
+Note that strict serializability is strictly weaker than the commonly used correctness condition of opacity [10].
 Our lower bounds hold for algorithms satisfying strict serializability.
 It can be shown that our algorithm satisfies opacity, though for simplicity, we only consider strict serializability herein.